tibetan-nlp/annodoc/index.md

 ~~~
 > _I wrote the words._ (MT - An Interview with the Fiddler Drado)

-It is not necessary for an `arg1, arg2` verb to be agentive.
+It is not necessary for a verb with two arguments to be agentive.
 In the
 following case, the verb is involuntary, and the object forms a
 [light verb](#light-verbs) construction together with the verb.
 Still, there are clearly two distinct verbal arguments in play.